ApprenticeAI/frapy/docs/faq.rst

 For more info see:
 :class:`~frapy.spidermiddlewares.offsite.OffsiteMiddleware`.

-What is the recommended way to deploy a Scrapy crawler in production?
+What is the recommended way to deploy a Frapy crawler in production?
 ---------------------------------------------------------------------

 See :ref:`topics-deploy`.